 So once you’ve got them, how to use them?

-Dosage-This is really dependant on your quantity.
-A general rule of thumb would be for one large pot
+Dosage is really dependent on your quantity.
+A general rule of thumb for one large pot would be:

 - 2–3 dates